Skip to Main Content

 Justin E. Driscoll

-Justin E. Driscoll is the Interim President and Chief Executive Officer of the nation's largest state-owned electric utility.
+Justin E. Driscoll is the President and Chief Executive Officer of the nation's largest state-owned electric utility.
 He is responsible for developing and implementing the statewide utility's strategic vision and mission and for supervising its operations, legal and financial matters and relationships with external stakeholders.

 Justin previously served as the chief legal officer of the Authority.
 He also supervised the activities of the Hydropower Licensing Group, the Regulatory/Energy Markets functions, Legislative and Community Affairs Group, Environmental Justice, the Corporate Secretary and the Chief Ethics and Compliance Officer.
 He also served on the Enterprise Risk Management Committee and was management’s liaison to the Cyber and Physical Security Committee of the Board of Trustees.